-We traveled to Krakow several weeks ago using Ryanair for our flights, both out and return flights on time and no problem.
+We travelled to Krakow several weeks ago using Ryanair for our flights, both out and return flights on time and no problem.

 On this visit we had decided not to plan anything and just follow our noses, it was a good idea and came across a variety of events.
 You can always rely on Krakow to have something on the go, a really vibrant city full of life and culture.